Who is Getrude Gwenzi?

 Getrude Gwenzi is a Zimbabwean- born social scientist (researcher), student advisor, blogger, and writer by profession.
 She is a child of God by faith; a daughter and a sister by relationship.
 Getrude is an all-around lover of all things education and learning.
 She would like to be remembered as a game-changer in her profession and as a woman who never compromised her values and beliefs for the culture.

 How did Getrude get into blogging?

 I struggle with balancing my personal life exposure with the need to share life lessons.
 I am super private.
 I only share after reflecting upon an issue and once it is no longer too personal for me.
 I would describe my blog as one of reflection, not real-time moments.
-My focus is not about the emotions but more about the lessons learned from my life experiences.
+My focus is not on the emotions but more on the lessons learned from my life experiences.

 What is your creative process like?

 I usually begin with a random thought which I then write down in my journal.
 If the thought keeps coming back to me, I start developing it into a post.
 I usually write straight into WordPress and if I see that a post is too raw, I keep it in the drafts until I can work on it again.
 I don’t like being too emotional in my blogs (I am like that in real life too, I like processing in private before sharing).
 However, If it’s a good post, I publish it immediately.

 My most popular post is: “Three things I wish I knew before I started a Ph.D.”
 I think it was more appealing because I shared it more than any other post.
 It’s one of the posts that align with both my personal and work life and so I shared it within my workspace as well as my usual sharing sites.

 If I could read any three books again then I am revisiting anything by Paulo Coelho, particularly the Zahir.
 I also read Women who run with the Wolves once every year without fail.
 My favorite cuisine hands down are Malaysian.
 The seafood in Penang, Malaysia tops anything I have tasted anywhere else